 Besides online defamation, there are other forms of abuse on the Internet that you may need legal help coping.
 “Cyberbullying” is a growing problem for young people who endure electronic harassment in a connected age.
 A study suggested that there are links between cyberbullying and depression and poor academic performance.
 Another form of internet abuse is “doxing,” revealing private records about someone online.
 Doxing is a tactic that can be used to extort or simply embarrass a target and often leads to court battles

 If you think you might have suffered online defamation or another form of abuse on the internet, don’t hesitate to call the Internet attorneys at the law firm of Meyers Roman Friedberg & Lewis, LPA to discuss your matter further.
 The firm has vast experience in cases of online defamation and will talk to you about your situation with empathy.
-Fill out this form, or contact Attorney Aaron Minc at (216) 831-0042.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.